valkey-io/valkey-skyscope/README.md

 This requires ESLint v9.0.0 and above.

 ## Create DMG

+You are able to build notarized or non-notarized Applications.

+### Unnotarized Application

+#### Overview
+    - Much faster build process.
+    - Distributing it will lead to a `"Skyscope" is damaged and can't be opened` error when running the application.
+To bypass this, run `xattr -c <path/to/app>` in terminal to disable the quarantine flag.

+#### Process
+In the root directory, create a DMG by running `npm run package:mac:nosign`.

+### Notarized Application

+#### Overview
+    - Much slower build process (could be hours the first time, and up to 10 minutes consequently).
+    - Has additional requirements listed in `mac_build`.

+#### Process
 In the root directory, create a DMG by running `npm run package:mac`.
-**Note:** The DMG is not signed.
-Distributing it will lead to a `"Skyscope" is damaged and can't be opened` error when running the application.
-To bypass this, run `xattr -c <path/to/app>` in terminal to disable the quarantine flag.